learn-co-curriculum/rails-layouts-and-templates/README.md

 To find the generated layout, go and have a look in your Rails app at the following path.
 When you render a template for an action without specifying a different layout to use, Rails will use the layout found at this location: `app/views/layouts/application.html.erb`.

-When you first generate a Rails app, this file will generate something very similar to this, depending on your version of Rails.
+When you first generate a Rails app, depending on your version of Rails, the automatically generated layout file will look similar to this.
 The `application.html.erb` file is a very good place to start adding common components like the navigation, search, and footer from the example above.

 ```erb
 <!-- app/views/layouts/application.html.erb -->